JohnSwiftC/easypot/README.md

 # Logging

-All finding will be output to a log file in the same directory, numbered in order from 1.
+All findings will be output to a log file in the same directory, numbered in order from 1.